 GuardianKIDS I.D.- Our GuardianKIDS I.D.
 Program utilizes sophisticated equipment and software, to digitally fingerprint and photograph children, providing parents with a “Bio-Doc” featuring the child’s photo, fingerprints and personal statistics.
 Having this information available helps law enforcement in the case of a missing child.
 While the GuardianKIDS I.D. program is available during events that 50 or more kids attend, Guardian also provides police departments and neighborhood crime watch associations with free fingerprint kits to create their own I.D. information.

 Free Resources– Guardian offers free resources that can be found on our website about safety topics including child, personal and fire safety issues.
+When requested by local law enforcement in our service areas, we provide print versions of these documents, but having them available to anyone who wants them online means they’re accessible to anyone.
 Helping spread accurate safety information is very important to us.

 Learn how to prepare an escape plan and what to do if you find yourself in a burning home.